TABLE OF CONTENTS

 Ask for the sale – If you lead the meeting efficiently towards the buy-in, the closing question will come naturally, so don’t be afraid to ask for the close.

 Prepare the next steps – The finalizing of the sale should be as smooth as possible to avoid delaying the close.
-A time-consuming finalization might cause your potential clients to change their mind and hinder future dealings with them.
+A time-consuming finalization might cause your potential clients to change their minds and hinder future dealings with them.

 You should also ensure that you’re moving into the closing conversation with the right mindset.